jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

 #### Initial lane position estimate

-Each pixel column of the bottom half of the threshold image is summed, and the peaks in the resulting array are searched for as estimates for these anchor positions.
+Each pixel column of the bottom half of the threshold image is summed, and the peaks in the resulting array are searched for as estimates for these lane "anchor" positions.

-This procedure is found in the routine frame_lane_base_pos and is only used as a first initial estimate.
+This procedure is found in the routine frame_lane_base_pos() and is used as a first initial estimate.
 From there we use the sliding window method for finding points to fit to estimate a lane line.
-This method is described in <> section of the instructional material.
+This method is described in the Advanced Lane Finding:Sliding Window section of the instructional material.

 #### Sliding window method

-More description here...

 A very important modification we made to this routine is to save points found in the bottom rectangles (anchor points) to use for fitting when in later frames there are none.
 When more than minpix